 Grant Award Details

-To develop iPSC-derived microglia to treat progranulin-deficient Frontotemporal Dementia
+To develop an iPSC-derived microglia candidate for the treatment of progranulin-deficient Frontotemporal Dementia

 Grant Application Details

 - Develop iPSC-derived microglia to treat progranulin-deficient Frontotemporal Dementia